Diffusal

 • Multiple keepers can operate in parallel without conflict

-• Protocol can run backup keepers
+• Protocol may run a backup keeper for reliability

 Front-running